vanderbilt-data-science/deep-learning-intensive/README.md

 Deep learning frameworks greatly simplify the use of models.
 We cover the essential theory, skills, and technical detail to all users to take advantage of these frameworks.
 This workshop centers on transformer models and their application to natural language processing, image processing, and sound processing.

 ## Workshop Schedule
 **Day 1**
 Introductions
 Introduction to deep learning
 Introduction to Transformer models
 Introduction to transformer processing lifecycle
 Introduction to huggingface.co
 Introduction to pipelines
 Breakout: Applications of pipelines
 Deeper dive into transformers
 Feature extraction vs Fine-tuning
 Breakout: When do you need fine-tuning?

 **Day 2**

-Demonstration of NLP pipelines

-Hands-on with NLP pipelines
+Hands-on: NLP tasks with pipelines
-- QA
-- Classification
-- Sentiment
-- Named Entity resolution

-Demonstration of non-NLP pipelines
-- Chatbot
-- Image
-- Wave
+Understanding the APIs for inference tasks
+Using data for inference on Google Colab through Google Drive
+**Homework:** Ensure access to your data through Google Drive

 **Day 3**
+Introduction to fine tuning models

-Practical Deep Learning
+Practical deep learning:
-- Imbalanced data
+-Imbalanced data
-- Loss function
+-Loss function
-- Augmenting data
+-Augmenting data
 Hands On Working Session

-Standard pipeline for inferencing

-Introduction to fine tuning models

 **Day 4**

-Fine tuning models
+Fine tuning models:
-- Training through hugginface
+-Training through HuggingFace
-- Training on-prem
+-Training on-prem
-- Compute/Grant announcement
+-Compute/Grant announcement
 Demos

 ## Breakout Rooms
 During these workshops, we'll have a number of breakout rooms where you'll work with others for discussion or develop code to solve an assignment.
 Please screenshot or paste your results in the following Google doc: